 Why can't I sign in to help.blackboard.com?

 Yes.
-Blackboard translates the help for some products into other languages.
-To view the help that is available in your language or vertical, select an option in the upper-right corner of this page.
+Blackboard translates the help content for some products into other languages.
+To view the help that is available in your language, select a language from the upper-right corner of this page.

 Blackboard no longer provides authoring kits because reusing the content from the help is much easier in this new system.
 To use the content elsewhere, you can: